 - Initiate Your Personal Injury Claim as Soon as Possible After Your Car Accident

 It’s a good idea to initiate your personal injury claim as soon as you can after your car accident.
 Submit a detailed demand letter that outlines the accident and how it happened, the injuries you sustained, and how those injuries impact your daily life and your ability to work.
 Tell the insurance company how much money you are demanding they pay to cover your economic and non-economic losses.
 Since most insurance companies will offer significantly less than what a claimant demands, be sure to ask for between 25% and 100% more than what you would agree to in a settlement.
 The law demands that the insurer respond to your demand letter, whether they pay or not.
 They must communicate with you, giving reasons to support their stand.

 - Do Not Accept the First Settlement Offer from the Insurance Company

 The insurance company is probably going to respond to your demand letter rather quickly.
 Unfortunately, their attempt to settle the claim quickly will likely be accompanied by a low settlement offer.
-Instead of accepting the first offer you receive, ask the insurance company to justify this smaller amount.
+Instead of accepting the first offer, and wondering, “Can you counter negotiate a car accident settlement?” ask the insurance company to justify this smaller amount.